Thuringbert, Count of Hesbaye

-Thuringbert (735–770), Count of Hesbaye and Count of Wormsgau, was a brother of Cancor, Count of Hesbaye and thus possibly a son of Cancor's mother Williswinda and perhaps her late husband Robert.
+Thuringbert (c.
+735–770), Count in Wormsgau, was a brother of Cancor, a count who was associated with the Abbey of Lorsch.
+He was therefore possibly a son of Cancor's mother Williswinda and perhaps her only known husband, who was named Robert, and may therefore have been the Robert, who was Count or Duke in the Hesbaye.

 Thuringbert and his wife (name unknown) had one child: